RayHightower/RayHightower.com/_posts/2021-04-08-people-and-eos.markdown

 > You can have one name in two seats, just not two names in one seat.<br/>~Gino Wickman

 The founder of a company starts off by playing every role, occupying every seat.
 To serve customers better and to grow the company, the entrepreneur must hire others.

-To fill seats.
-It's okay to be driver + navigator on a short trip.
+In the bus trip metaphor, it's okay to be driver + navigator on a short trip.
 But we can travel further (and have more fun) when different people fill these roles.

 ### EOS Recap